 - When a process terminates, it must properly clean it up, so it doesn’t stay in zombie mode.
 This is true not only for programs the init program itself started, but also for the re-parented child processes.

 A few notable examples of init systems include OpenRC and Systemd, which are both widely used in various Linux distributions.

-When a container starts, the Linux kernel simulates a new environment, where it would give the newly started process a virtual process ID 1, their own network stack and even their own virtual or physical disk.
+When a container starts, the Linux kernel simulates a new environment, where it gives the newly started process a virtual process ID 1, its own network stack and even its own virtual or physical disk.
 This means that running containers can be much more efficient than a fully virtualized environment, since the container only requires minimal amounts of system resources for the parts of the Linux kernel that are run for the purposes of separation.
 You could, in fact, run thousands of containers on a single commodity machine.